GeekTrainer/learn-typescript/m06-generics-in-typescript/includes/6-lab.md

 ## Lab setup

-To complete the lab, you must first set up your development environment by installing the following software on your machine:

-1. Visual Studio Code (or IDE of your choice)
-2. Node Package Manager (npm)
-3. TypeScript Compiler (tsc)

-For best results, follow the complete instructions for setting up your environment and using the TypeScript compiler in [LINK TO Module 01: Get started with TypeScript ].
-After setting up your environment, you can run any of the Lab setup or solution files in the "Developing JavaScript applications using TypeScript" [LINK TO the Developing JavaScript applications using TypeScript] learning path.

 ## Exercise 1

 The `DataStore` class contains utility functions that can store up to ten `string` items in an array and return the value stored in each item.
 In this exercise, you will rewrite the `DataStore` class using a generic so it can store items of any type that you specify when it is instantiated.